 In 1993, I married my brilliant, strong, iron-willed, and beautiful wife, who for some reason decided to marry me despite the crazy “Achy Breaky Heart” mullet that I was sporting.

 As a family, we travel the globe seeking out new and exciting adventures.

 We take every opportunity available to capture the awkward family selfie.

-Today, I live in Boston, MA with my wife and two amazing sons.
+Today, I live in Boston with my wife and two amazing sons.
 And while Boston is a long way from Texas, Texas still is and always will be a part of me.